wim-vdw/terraform-provider-persondb-sdkv2/README.md

 # Run a plan to see the changes
 terraform plan

-# Create the resource
+# Create the resource and check results
-terraform apply
+terraform apply -auto-approve
+terraform show
+terraform state list

-# After deleting the state file and keeping the data in the SQLite database, you can import the existing resource:
+# After deleting the state file and keeping the data in the SQLite database, you can import the existing resource
 rm terraform.tfstate*
+terraform plan
+terraform apply -auto-approve
 terraform import 'persondb_person.wim' '/person/1'
+terraform show
+terraform state list

 # Destroy the resource
 terraform destroy